tsuki-lang/tsuki/spec.md

 ## Tuples

-Tuples are values that bind many values together.
+Tuples are values that bind many differently typed values together.
 A tuple type is specified using the following syntax:
 ```
 type Tup = (A, B, C, ...)
 ```